LvdT/chowdown/_recipes/buttercream-english.md

 ---

 layout: recipe
-title: "Crème Mousseline"
+title: "Buttercream (English)"
-tags: cream, french
+tags: cream

 ingredients:
-- 50 g butter
+- 100 g butter

 directions:
 - Make sure the butter is at room temperature and whip it until softened
 - Whip the butter into the custard (also at room temperature)

 components:
-- Crème Pâtissière
+- Crème Anglaise

 ---